DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 4.md

 DC Supply
 We connected the DC supply to the breadboard with the negative and the positive terminals connected to the power rails.
+Using the multimeter, we measured the voltage supplied by connecting the terminals of the

 ### Relate Quantities and forming relationships